Kazmimasooma/Group-1-Disney/README.md

 ## Why we selected this topic

+We can use our project in a variety of business scenarios:-

+###### Product Placement in stores
+- Useful to companies like ToysRus, assume users who like Lion King also likes Toy story.

+- Then placing Lion King merchandise beside Toy Story merchandise will result in increased sales.

+- Since both movies fall under Adventure genre, we can suggest ToysRus to include adventure themed merchandise (adventure board games, action figures) and not just dolls.

+###### Customer segmentation:

+- If we can segment our customers into like minded groups.
+We can market more efficiently and target the right customers.

+- Assuming a customer loves the adventure genre, we can advertise more adventure themed merchandise or movies to them.

+###### Disney Park revenue:

+- We can use our dataset to make informed decisions about the disney park rides.

+- We can put Lion King & Toy Story themed rides beside each other.

+- In addition, as the movie genre was adventure.
+The rides can be designed to be more thrilling instead of easy going, as they will appeal more to an adventurous  demographic.

 ## Decomposing the Ask
 Think from business point of view.
 Example of what our system can produce:-